Arp-G/learning-rust/IMP.md

 ----------------------------------------------------------- ERROR HANDLING -----------------------------------------------------------

-* The panic! macro makes our code pani, cWhen the panic! macro executes, your program will print a failure message, unwind and clean up the stack, and then quit.
+* The panic! macro makes our code panic, When the panic! macro executes, your program will print a failure message, unwind and clean up the stack, and then quit.

   By default on panic our code will unwind which means Rust walks back up the stack and cleans up the data from each function it encounters, but this might be slow, alternative is to immediately abort, which ends the program without cleaning up.